devsecops/bootcamp/Week-2/README.md

+# WEEK 2: Build a Weak App (Development)
+Understanding what a bad app looks like is a key ingredient for understanding how to secure it.
+Knowing what mistakes can be made and how they get taken advantage of by attackers provides practical understanding.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*